Concordium/concordium-update-proposals/source/CIS/cis-2.rst

 ``tokenMetadata``
 ^^^^^^^^^^^^^^^^^

-Query the current token metadata URLs for a list of token IDs, and send the result to a provided contract address.
+Query the current token metadata URLs for a list of token IDs.

 Parameter
 ~~~~~~~~~